Labour conference: Harman attacks Tories over vote plan

 But the Conservative minister for political and constitutional reform Mark Harper suggested it was a policy U-turn: "This week Ed Miliband and Harriet Harman attacked individual voter registration.

 "But just two weeks ago Labour, in evidence given to Parliament, said it was in favour.
-It was also a commitment in Labour's last manifesto, written by Ed Miliband."'Opt out' concerns
+It was also a commitment in Labour's last manifesto, written by Ed Miliband."

 Concerns have also been raised about a proposal in the White Paper that suggests people could request not to register to vote during a particular year - currently there is a legal obligation on the head of the household to register all eligible voters.